-- UKTD Managing Director to take leadership responsibility for creating a culture of safety and promoting the safeguarding and welfare of the children, young people and adults at risk, and to all who use our services. - To ensure UKTD has effective Safeguarding and Prevent policies, procedures and online safety measures and that they are followed by all staff. - To ensure that sufficient time and resources are allocated to the Designated Safeguarding Team for them to carry out their roles effectively. - To ensure relevant staff follow the data protection principles regarding information sharing, which allow them to share (and withhold where appropriate) personal information in accordance with Data Protection Act 2018 and GDPR. - UKTD Advisory Board to ensure UKTD meets its safeguarding responsibilities under statutory guidance, advise on policy development and approve updates. - UKTD Lead Designated Safeguarding Officer (LDSO) to have lead responsibility for safeguarding and child protection records and training.
-The LDSO will be supported by the local Designated Safeguarding Officers (who will also deputise) and will: - Co-ordinate safeguarding/child protection action within UKTD and ensure the safe and appropriate escalation and closure of cases, as required. - Undergo appropriate training to provide the knowledge and skills to be able to carry out the role, and to have update training every 2 years. - Ensure local Designated Safeguarding Officers are sufficiently trained to carry out their supporting role.
+- UKTD Managing Director to take leadership responsibility for creating a culture of safety and promoting the safeguarding and welfare of the children, young people and adults at risk, and to all who use our services. - To ensure UKTD has effective Safeguarding and Prevent policies, procedures and online safety measures and that they are followed by all staff. - To ensure that sufficient time and resources are allocated to the Designated Safeguarding Team for them to carry out their roles effectively. - To ensure relevant staff follow the data protection principles regarding information sharing, which allow them to share (and withhold where appropriate) personal information in accordance with Data Protection Act 2018 and GDPR. - UKTD Advisory Board to ensure UKTD meets its safeguarding responsibilities under statutory guidance, advise on policy development and approve updates. - -Governing bodies and proprietors have a strategic leadership responsibility for safeguarding arrangements and comply with their duties under legislation. - -All Governing bodies receive appropriate safeguarding and child protection training with annual updates.

-- Co-ordinate company training requirements, identify any development needs and ensure attendance records are being completed. - Act as the main point of contact with the three safeguarding partners and liaise with other agencies, as required. - Manage any referrals of suspected abuse to the local authority children's social care and refer radicalisation concerns to the Channel programme, as required. - Lead safeguarding meetings and discuss concerns with the Managing Director. - Hold and share any safeguarding or welfare information about a child who has a social worker, as appropriate, to help promote their educational outcomes and support tutors to identify any individual challenges and plan how best to give support.

-• UKTD Designated Safeguarding Team (Lead DSO and DSOs)

-- Provide advice, support and expertise to staff on issues relating to safeguarding, child protection and Prevent, including signposting to professional organisations. - Promote positive safeguarding procedures and practice. - Ensure staff receive robust induction and annual refresher training. - Ensure concerns are escalated promptly, as required. - Maintain secure records.
-Ensure the Safe Learner Tracker is kept up-to-date. - Be familiar with national and local safeguarding guidance/referral procedures. - Monitor safeguarding cases in the organisation. - Maintain own CPD to ensure the roles can be fulfilled competently. - Carry out investigations where appropriate and refer to Safeguarding Partners. - Build relationships with agencies and awareness of local safeguarding and Prevent risks and threats.
+- UKTD Lead Designated Safeguarding Officer (LDSO) to have lead responsibility for safeguarding and child protection records and training.
+The LDSO will be supported by the local Designated Safeguarding Officers (who will also deputise) and will: - Co-ordinate safeguarding/child protection action within UKTD and ensure the safe and appropriate escalation and closure of cases, as required. - Undergo appropriate training to provide the knowledge and skills to be able to carry out the role, and to have update training every year. - Ensure local Designated Safeguarding Officers are sufficiently trained to carry out their supporting role. - Co-ordinate company training requirements, identify any development needs and ensure attendance records are being completed. - Act as the main point of contact with safeguarding partners and liaise with other agencies, as required. - Manage any referrals of suspected abuse to the local authority children's social care and refer radicalisation concerns to the Channel programme, as required. - Lead safeguarding meetings and discuss concerns with the Managing Director. - Hold and share any safeguarding or welfare information about a child who has a social worker, as appropriate, to help promote their educational outcomes and support tutors to identify any individual challenges and plan how best to give support. - UKTD Designated Safeguarding Team (Lead DSO and DSOs) - Provide advice, support and expertise to staff on issues relating to safeguarding, child protection and prevent, including signposting to professional organisations. - Promote positive safeguarding procedures and practice. - Ensure staff receive robust induction and annual refresher training. - Ensure concerns are escalated promptly, as required. - Maintain secure records.
+Ensure the Safe Learner Tracker is kept up to date. - Be familiar with national and local safeguarding guidance/referral procedures. - Monitor safeguarding cases in the organisation. - Maintain own CPD to ensure the roles can be fulfilled competently. - Carry out investigations where appropriate and refer to Safeguarding Partners. - Build relationships with agencies and awareness of local safeguarding and Prevent risks and threats.